 ECO Solidarity at ICFF + WantedDesign Manhattan 2021

-May 16-18: ECO Solidarity on CLOSEUP Trade Show RSVP
+May 18: ECO Solidarity on CLOSEUP Trade Show RSVP to watch the recording

 The 1st session (10:05 AM EST) entitled, Design with Empathy: Public Spaces and Social Impact will feature Aha Objects (Malta), Atelier Ad Hoc (Romania), EOOS NEXT (Austria), and Hermann & Coufal (Czech Republic).

 The 2nd session’s (10:45 AM EST) entitled Sustainable Material and Process: Research and Innovation , will spotlight Studio Plastique (Belgium/ Wallonie-Bruxelles), Alga Life (Goethe-Institut Germany), NAS-DRA Paulina Grabowska HOME OF TOMORROW (Poland), and Livable (Belgium/ Flanders).